paklonski/food-chain-project/README.md

 A simplified implementation of the blockchain and then an implemention of a system for monitoring the flow of food from its cultivation, through its processing, storage, distribution, and, finally, to sale to the customer.

-This project was developed in collaboration with my colleague Artem Hurbych as a part of Object Design and Modeling Course at the CTU in Prague.

 -------------

 DESIGN PATTERNS